Fashion Marketing BA(Hons)

 |UCAS code||W231 (3 year)/ W23S (4 year)*|

-- Work on live projects with collaborators such as Seasalt and Gap.
+- Work on live projects with brands such as Fred Perry and John Lewis.

 - Graduate from a course accredited by the Chartered Institute of Marketing (CIM).